gravo-lan/Anti-Roblox-Scam/README.md

 Haven't tested on all of these browsers

+\*If you use an older version of Edge, use the Mozilla release

 ## How to not get scammed as a 8 year old on your iPad

 1. Don't click links unless you are certain it's www.roblox.com and not something similar
+2. Don't download things even if people say you will be rewarded (spoiler alert, you won't!)
+3. Don't fill out surveys (you **might** get robux from this at the expense of your personal info)
-2. Don't click links if they are surrounded with emojis
+4. Don't click links if they are surrounded with emojis or very suspicious
-3. Don't play roblox
+5. Don't play roblox